asimwe1/rust_chatapp/site/guide/7-fairings.md

 provides a rich set of mechanisms such as [request guards] and [data guards] that can be used to solve problems in a clean, composable, and robust manner.

+! warning

   As a general rule of thumb, only _globally applicable_ actions should be effected through fairings.
-You should _not_ use a fairing to implement authentication or authorization (preferring to use a [request guard] instead) _unless_ the authentication or authorization applies to all or most of the application.
+You should **_not_** use a fairing to implement authentication or authorization (preferring to use a [request guard] instead) _unless_ the authentication or authorization applies to all or the overwhelming majority application.
 On the other hand, you _should_ use a fairing to record timing and usage statistics or to enforce global security policies.

 [`Fairing`]: @api/rocket/fairing/trait.Fairing.html
 [request guard]: ../requests/#request-guards